Mohitv96/Flight-Analytics-Project/README.md

-Flight Price Prediction: Data Cleaning & Preprocessing📊 Project Overview:-This project involves the comprehensive cleaning and feature engineering of a flight dataset containing 15,000 records.
-The primary goal was to transform raw aviation data into a structured, numerical format optimized for SQL databases and Power BI visualization.
-The entire transformation logic is documented and executed within the Flight_data.ipynb Jupyter Notebook.

-Data Cleaning Steps
-The following technical workflows were implemented in Flight_data.ipynb:

-Date Normalization: Converted the date_of_journey column into a standard datetime format.

-Time-Series Feature Extraction: Extracted specific day and month columns from the journey date to identify seasonal trends.

-Categorical Encoding: Cleaned the Total_stops column by replacing "non-stop" with 0 and extracting integers from strings like "2 stops".

-Time Transformation: Engineered a custom Python function to convert the Duration string (e.g., "3h 15min") into a total numerical value of duration_total_mins.

-Text Cleaning: Standardized the Additional_info column by converting to lowercase, stripping whitespace, and consolidating "no info" values into "none".

-Dimensionality Reduction: Dropped redundant columns such as the original Duration and index to optimize storage and processing speed.
+Project OverviewThis project focuses on analyzing flight price data to identify key pricing trends, airline performance, and travel patterns.
+Using Python and data cleaning techniques, I transformed raw aviation data into actionable insights for business intelligence and reporting.
+Tools & TechnologiesLanguage: Python 3  Libraries: Pandas (Data Cleaning & Manipulation), NumPy  Environment: Jupyter Notebook  Dataset: cleaned_flights.csv  Key Analysis FeaturesIn the Flight_data.ipynb notebook, I performed the following:  Data Cleaning: Standardized journey dates, handled "non-stop" values, and normalized text categories.
+Feature Engineering: Extracted day and month components and converted flight durations into total minutes for easier calculation.
+Data Optimization: Dropped redundant index and duration columns to streamline the dataset for SQL and Power BI.
+Operational Insights: Prepared data to analyze how pricing correlates with the number of stops and total travel time.